Return to Listing

 Benefit 2: Stronger Social Connections

-Learning takes place in the context of relationships.
+All learning takes place in the context of relationships.
 At the same time that students are building their knowledge, they are also building a network of supportive connections with peers, teachers, staff, and even other students’ parents.
 These relationships are a vital part of creating the kind of nurturing environment in which both learning and personal growth can best occur.

 Building this kind of social capital is a slow process.
 Switching schools means leaving established relationships behind and starting over, both with friends and teachers.

 When they stay in the same school, students experience a growing social network that becomes stronger with each passing year, providing both support and the richness of relationships in which one is known and knows others.
+This social stability means that students can get to know peers both older and younger for a richer, multi-aged experience across class levels.

 Benefit 3: Better Parental Engagement